Book a Free Consultation

 • Conflicting advice on property proceedings.

-Given these potential issues, it is recommended that each party seeks independent legal representation to ensure their interests are adequately protected.
+Given these potential conflict issues, it is recommended that each party seeks independent legal representation to ensure their interests are adequately protected.

 Conclusion